 Why is this medication prescribed?

-Ampicillin is used to treat certain infections that are caused by bacteria such as meningitis (infection of the membranes that surround the brain and spinal cord); and infections of the throat, sinuses, lungs, reproductive organs, urinary tract, and gastrointestinal tract.
+Ampicillin is used to treat certain infections that are caused by bacteria such as meningitis (infection of the thin layers that cover and protect the brain and spinal cord); and infections of the throat, sinuses, lungs, reproductive organs, urinary tract, and gastrointestinal tract (includes the mouth, stomach, or intestines).
 Ampicillin is in a class of medications called penicillins.
 It works by killing bacteria.

 Antibiotics such as ampicillin will not work for colds, flu, or other viral infections.
 Taking antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.